🚨 24/7 Emergency Service Available

 How often should I replace CO detectors?

 CO sensors degrade over time.
 Battery/plug-in units: 5-7 years.
 Hardwired units: 7-10 years.
-Check the manufacture date stamped on back—if it's older than that, replace it.
-Old detectors don't "sort of work"—the sensor just stops detecting CO.
+Check the manufacture date stamped on back - if it's older then that, replace it.
+Old detectors don't "sort of work" - the sensor just stops detecting CO entirely.

 Can I install CO detectors myself?

-Honest answer: If you can change a smoke detector battery, you can install a battery or plug-in CO detector yourself.
-Buy one at Home Depot for $20-60, mount it per instructions.
+Honest answer - if you can change a smoke detector battery, you can install a battery or plug-in CO detector yourself.
+Buy one at Home Depot for $ mount it per instructions.
 Professional installation makes sense for hardwired interconnected systems (requires running electrical wiring) or when you want it integrated with security/smart home.

 What do I do if my CO alarm goes off?